alina-yur/graalvm-25-whats-new/README.md

 -H:Preserve=all
 ```

-Use the smallest scope that works. `-H:Preserve=all` is useful for migration and debugging, but it can use much more memory and produce much larger images.
+Use the smallest scope that works. `-H:Preserve=all` is useful for migration and debugging, but it can use more memory and produce larger images, so go for more granular options.

 - Docs: [`-H:Preserve`](https://www.graalvm.org/jdk25/reference-manual/native-image/overview/Options/#preserving-packages-modules-or-classes)
 - Demo: [`preserve-package`](https://github.com/graalvm/graalvm-demos/tree/master/native-image/preserve-package)

 ### Inspecting dynamic access in Build Reports

 GraalVM 25 can show dynamic access in the Native Image Build Report.
-Build with both options:
+Build with both options (on Oracle GraalVM):

 ```bash
 --emit=build-report -H:+ReportDynamicAccess
 ```

-Build Report is not available in GraalVM Community Edition.

 The Dynamic Access tab helps separate two cases: